 For your information, UHIs occur where there is minimal vegetation and a high percentage of dark surfaces such as tar roofs, asphalt roads and parking lots.
 Air temperature that can be significantly different from one street to another, based on the amount of vegetation and asphalt.

-Planting trees, shrubs and climbing plants, creating new open and green spaces, installing green and reflective roofs, using light-coloured paving materials for roads, sidewalks, parking lots and driveways are some of the general measures that reduce the effect of Urban Heal Island.
+Planting trees, shrubs and climbing plants, creating new open and green spaces, installing green and reflective roofs, using light-colored paving materials for roads, sidewalks, parking lots and driveways are some of the general measures that reduce the effect of Urban Heal Island.